rollbyte/funchoza/README.md

 </body>
 ```

-Open page, click on **GO!** button, watch how page changes.
+Open the page, click on the **GO!** button, watch how the page changes.
-For detailed documentation please visit framework [site](https://www.funchoza.dev).
-Also you can view file _'tests/tests.html'_ and corresponding selenium-based tests in _'tests/BasicTest.php'_ which cover almost all framework features.
+For the detailed documentation please visit the framework [site](https://www.funchoza.dev).
+Also you can view file _'tests/tests.html'_ and corresponding selenium-based tests in _'tests/BasicTest.php'_ which cover almost all the framework features.